Archives Scrapbooks

 Left Page:

-• A notice that the Harvard Society of Contemporary Art is postponing its opening until the following Tuesday.
+• Bottom Section: A note about the Harvard Society of Contemporary Art postponing its opening until next Tuesday due to a delay in the arrival of furnishings for the gallery.

 Right Page: